Wynn Macau Ltd (OTCMKTS:WYNMF) Short Interest Up 44.8% in September

 Wynn Macau Ltd (OTCMKTS:WYNMF) was the target of a large growth in short interest in September.
 As of September 15th, there was short interest totalling 5,232,300 shares, a growth of 44.8% from the August 31st total of 3,614,400 shares.
 Based on an average daily volume of 25,800 shares, the short-interest ratio is currently 202.8 days.

 Several research firms have recently weighed in on WYNMF.
-Credit Suisse Group cut Wynn Macau from an “outperform” rating to an “underperform” rating in a report on Monday, September 21st.
-Zacks Investment Research cut Wynn Macau from a “hold” rating to a “sell” rating in a report on Thursday, July 23rd.
 ValuEngine upgraded Wynn Macau from a “hold” rating to a “buy” rating in a report on Thursday, July 23rd.
+Citigroup cut Wynn Macau from a “buy” rating to a “neutral” rating in a report on Wednesday, July 8th.
 Goldman Sachs Group cut Wynn Macau from a “buy” rating to a “neutral” rating in a report on Sunday, September 6th.
-Finally, Citigroup cut Wynn Macau from a “buy” rating to a “neutral” rating in a report on Wednesday, July 8th.
+Zacks Investment Research cut Wynn Macau from a “hold” rating to a “sell” rating in a report on Thursday, July 23rd.
+Finally, Credit Suisse Group cut Wynn Macau from an “outperform” rating to an “underperform” rating in a report on Monday, September 21st.
 Three equities research analysts have rated the stock with a sell rating, two have issued a hold rating and two have given a buy rating to the stock.
 The stock has a consensus rating of “Hold”.

 Shares of Wynn Macau stock opened at $1.61 on Thursday.
 The business’s 50 day simple moving average is $1.82 and its 200 day simple moving average is $1.75.
 Wynn Macau has a 52-week low of $1.34 and a 52-week high of $2.67.
 The firm has a market cap of $8.37 billion, a PE ratio of 12.38 and a beta of 1.66.